Sample Complexity of Nonparametric Off-Policy Evaluation on Low-Dimensional Manifolds using Deep Networks: Neural Fitted Q-Evaluation

 \section{Neural Fitted Q-Evaluation}

-We consider the off-policy evaluation (OPE) problem of a finite-horizon time-inhomogeneous Markov decision process $\cM$.
-The transition model $\{P_h\}_{h=1}^H$ and reward function $\{R_h\}_{h=1}^H$ are unknown, and we are only given the access to a unknown \textit{behavior policy} $\pi_0$ to generate experience data from $\cM$.
+We consider the off-policy evaluation (OPE) problem of a finite-horizon time-inhomogeneous MDP.
+The transition model $\{P_h\}_{h=1}^H$ and reward function $\{R_h\}_{h=1}^H$ are unknown, and we are only given the access to an unknown \textit{behavior policy} $\pi_0$ to generate experience data from the MDP.
 Our objective is to evaluate the value of $\pi$ from a fixed initial distribution $\xi$ over horizon $H$, given by

 where $a_h\sim\pi(\cdot ~|~ s_h)$ and $s_{h+1}\sim P_h(\cdot ~|~ s_h,a_h)$.